-Debts can be frustrating and overwhelming, besides making your life a living hell.
+Debts can be frustrating and overwhelming, but many people want to avoid filing bankruptcy.
 No wonder most people plagued by debt opt for bankruptcy to unshackle themselves from debt.

-Filing for bankruptcy can give you a respite from creditor and debt collector calls and letters.
+Filing for bankruptcy can give you a respite from the creditor and debt collector calls and letters.
 Bankruptcy also gives you a clean start with a fresh slate.
 On the flipside, bankruptcy also comes with its fair share of disadvantages, including negatively impacting your credit score.

 According to Supreme Court Chief Justice John Roberts, bankruptcy filings dropped from 1.6 million in 2010 to 770,000 in 2018.
 So what changed that made fewer people file for bankruptcy and seek other means of getting out of debt?
 Are there alternative options for getting out of debt other than bankruptcy?

 The answer is yes.
-If you want to get out of debt without going through bankruptcy process, you have these alternatives available.
+If you want to get out of debt without going through the bankruptcy process, you have these alternatives available.